skye2k2/triple-triad/README.md

 - Only active player can play cards
 - Server-side validation of cards & card placement, to keep things from being too easy for hackers
 - Sound effects for playing and flipping cards, and winning and losing the match
-- Shuffle or Boogie music (remix by Simple Music), with subtle playing indication (notes bounce in time to the music)
+- Shuffle or Boogie music (remix by Simple Music), with subtle playing indication (notes bounce mostly in time to the music)
 </details>

 <details>